jepsen-io/datomic/README.md

  :secret-key "123..."}
 ```

-The test will use this file to provision and talk to DynamoDB.
+The test will use this file to provision and talk to DynamoDB and other AWS
+resources.
+It will also provide these credentials to both transactor and peer,
+so they can interact with Dynamo.
+Credentials are stored in
+`/etc/systemd/system/datomic-transactor.service` on transactors, and
+`/etc/systemd/system/datomic-peer.service` on peers, and are passed in as
+environment variables to the actual transactor and peer processes by systemd.

 ## Design